angular/components/src/cdk/testing/testing.md

 #### Loading harnesses for subcomponents

-Often times larger components are made up of a composition of smaller components, and it can be useful to have this structure reflected in a component's harness as well.
+Larger components often compose smaller components.
+You can reflect this structure in a component's harness as well.
 Each of the `locatorFor` methods on `ComponentHarness` discussed earlier has an alternate signature that can be used for locating sub-harnesses rather than elements.

 | Method | Description |
 | ------ | ----------- |